signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSGetPayloadHeaderToC"></a>
 ## DSGetPayloadHeaderToC

-  * returns a nominal AMR or EVS payload header ToC based on payload size.
+DSGetPayloadHeaderToC() returns a nominal AMR or EVS payload header ToC based on payload size.
 For EVS, this API should be called *only* with non-collision ("protected") payload sizes.
 The returned ToC is normally one byte, including a 4-bit FT (frame type) field, so it's returned in the low byte of the return value, but could be larger for other codecs if supported.
-See the AMR and EVS specs for ToC bit fields definitions
-  * return value is < 0 for error conditions
+See the AMR and EVS specs for ToC bit fields definitions.
+The return value is < 0 for error conditions.

 ```c++
 int DSGetPayloadHeaderToC(codec_types codec_type,    /* a DS_CODEC_xxx enum defined in shared_include/codec.h */